david7169/david7169/README.md

 ---

-## 💼 Perfil Profesional
+## 💼 Professional Profile

-🔎 Me gusta identificar errores, entender cómo funcionan los sistemas y asegurar la calidad del software.
+🔍 I enjoy identifying bugs, understanding how systems work, and ensuring software quality.
-📈 Siempre estoy buscando mejorar y mantenerme actualizado con las últimas tecnologías.
+📈 I’m always looking to improve and stay up to date with the latest technologies.
-🧠 Estoy aprendiendo inglés (nivel B1) para expandir mis oportunidades globales.
+🧠 I'm learning English (B1 level) to expand my global opportunities.

 ---

-## 🎮 Intereses
+## 🎮 Interests

-Además de mi pasión por la informática y la tecnología:
+Besides my passion for tech and QA:

-- 📚 Me encanta **leer**, especialmente temas de desarrollo personal, finanzas y ciencia ficción.
+- 📚 I love **reading**, especially about personal growth and science fiction.
-- 🎮 Soy fan de los **videojuegos**, me ayudan a pensar de forma crítica y estratégica.
+- 🎮 I'm a fan of **video games** — they help me think critically and strategically.
-- 🚀 Me gusta **aprender cada día algo nuevo**, desde nuevas herramientas hasta lenguajes de programación.
+- 🚀 I'm always eager to **learn something new**, from tools to programming languages.

 ---

-## 📫 Conectemos
+## 📫 Let’s Connect

-Si quieres hablar sobre QA, tecnología o videojuegos, ¡escríbeme!
+Want to chat about QA, tech, or games?
+Feel free to reach out!
-Puedes encontrarme en [LinkedIn](https://www.linkedin.com/in/tuusuario) o seguir mis proyectos aquí en GitHub 👇
+You can find me on [LinkedIn](https://www.linkedin.com/in/yourprofile) or explore my projects here on GitHub 👇

 ---

-### ¡Gracias por visitar mi perfil! ⭐
+### Thanks for stopping by! ⭐